PharmGKB/PharmCAT/docs/Runtime-Cost.md

 ---
 parent: FAQs
-title: PharmCAT Runtime
+title: PharmCAT Runtime and Cost
-permalink: Runtime/
+permalink: Runtime-Cost/
 ---

-# PharmCAT Runtime
+# PharmCAT Runtime and Cost

-This page documents the records of PharmCAT runtime on different datasets.
+This page documents the records of PharmCAT runtime on different datasets and the estimates of computing resource cost on different cloud-based research analytic platforms.